aspides-js/chromTools/_sources/overview.rst.txt

 ~~~~~~~~~~~~~~~~~~~

 **1. Concatenates**
-The tool takes as input aligned BED files (not peak called files) from ChIP-seq, ATAC-seq or WGBS experiments.
+The tool takes as input aligned BED files (not peak called files) from ChIP-seq, ATAC-seq or any genomic dataset which has been enriched for specific sites across the genome.
 Control data can also be optionally included.
 It first concatenates the input files into a file containing all lines of the dataset :code:`subsampled.0.bed`.
 If control files are specified these are concatenated to create :code:`subsampled.ctrl.bed`.

 .. image:: _static/img/concat.jpg
   :width: 100%